Arch-Network/book/src/basics/basics.md

 # Basics

-To illustrate the basic process involved in developing an Arch [program], we're going to build, deploy and interact with our demo app: [GraffitiWall].
+To illustrate the basic process involved in developing an Arch [Program], we're going to build, deploy and interact with our demo app: [GraffitiWall].

 <!-- Internal -->
 [Program]: ../program/program.md